 Are there circumstances where I am required to release a tenant from a lease agreement?

-A landlord may be forced to release a tenant from a contractual agreement when the dwelling unit or premise is damaged and/or destroyed by fire or casualty not caused by the tenant, deeming the rental property unlivable.
+Under Texas landlord-tenant laws, a landlord may be forced to release a tenant from a contractual agreement when the dwelling unit or premise is damaged and/or destroyed by fire or casualty not caused by the tenant, deeming the rental property unlivable.
 In Texas, under Section 92.0161 of Title 8, Subchapter A allows lease termination rights for sexual assault survivors when the assault has occurred within the preceding six months.
 Additionally, a tenant may have the right to vacate for issues regarding family violence.
 This is specified in Section 92.016 of Title 8, Subchapter A of the Texas Property Code for Landlords and Tenants.

 Do I have the right to enforce no smoking in my rental property?